eclipse-iofog/iofog.org/content/docs/2.0.0/iofogctl/connect-disconnect.md

     host: 30.40.50.1" > /tmp/remote-controlplane.yaml
 ```

-After editing the email, password, and host fields, we can go ahead and connect.
+After editing the email, password, and host fields, you can go ahead and connect.

 ```bash
 iofogctl connect -f /tmp/remote-controlplane.yaml
 ```

-Or for Kubernetes Control Planes, we can use Kube Config to connect.
+Or for Kubernetes Control Planes, you can use Kube Config to connect.
 Keep in mind that the `iofogctl --namespace` flag must match the Kubernetes namespace where the Control Plane is deployed, otherwise `iofogctl` will be unable to find the deployment.

 ```bash
 echo "---